kahkengwong/CEP-IP_Framework/README.md

 The project objectives are:
 1. To optimize and explain GAM modeling (including *k*, λ, and γ optimization, PRSS/REML convergence, and visualization of thin-plate regression splines).
 2. To quantify how much a **GOI** explains variability in its monotonically co-expressed **DFGs** via deviance explained (DE).
-3. To identify cells harboring the strongest **GOI-DFGs** relationship via the CEP-IP framework and uncover their distinctive biology through GO enrichment and Monocle3 trajectory analysis.
+3. To identify cells harboring the strongest **GOI-DFGs** relationship via the CEP-IP framework and uncover their distinctive biology through GO enrichment and Monocle3 analysis.

 **CEP-IP was validated in two independent brain datasets**, each using a different **GOI-DFGs module pairing**:
 - Allen MTG dataset (*CARM1P1*-DFG module)